 , whose decision is final.

 (3) Vehicles parked on any campus in violation of any of the rules contained in this chapter, may be impounded or detained by use of mechanical devices at the discretion of the campus safety office.
-If a vehicle is impounded, it may be taken to such place for storage as the appropriate vice-president or designee selects.
+If a vehicle is impounded, it may be taken to such place for storage as the chief administration officer or designee selects.
 The expenses of such impounding and storage shall be the sole responsibility of the owner or operator of the vehicle.
 CCS shall not be liable for loss or damage of any kind resulting from such impounding and storage.

 WAC.
 In the case of students, failure to pay fines shall be grounds for the college, in addition to disciplinary action, to deny admission to CCS, registration, official transcripts, graduation or other administrative action.
 Failure to pay fines may result in the refusal to issue a permit.